pachyderm/examples/bigquery/README.md

                         Google Cloud Service account file
 ```

-1. Once you have a service account key, save it as `mycreds.json`.
+1. Once you have a service account key, save it with a descriptive name.
+In this example, we will use `gbq-pachyderm-creds.json`

 2. Create the secret (be sure to add the namespace if your cluster is deployed in one).